solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

     ![The Spark application logs are displayed.](media/ex02-monitor-activities-spark-application-logs.png "Logs")

-7. To look closer at any individual stage, you can use the **Job IDs** drop-down to select the stage number.
+7. To look closer at any individual job, you can use the **Job IDs** drop-down to select the job number.

     ![Job 2 is highlighted in the Job IDs drop-down list.](media/ex02-monitor-activities-spark-applications-all-job-ids-2.png "Synapse Analytics Monitor")

-8. This view isolates the specific stage within the graphical view.
+8. This view isolates the specific job within the graphical view.

     ![Job 2 is displayed.](media/ex02-monitor-activities-spark-applications-job-2.png "Synapse Analytics Monitor")

-9. Return the view to all stages by selecting **All job IDs** in the job ID drop-down list.
+9. Return the view to all jobs by selecting **All job IDs** in the job ID drop-down list.

     ![All job IDs is highlighted in the Job IDs drop-down list.](media/ex02-monitor-activities-spark-applications-all-job-ids.png "Synapse Analytics Monitor")